MA (Hons) Applied Modern Languages and Translating

 Edinburgh

-MA (Hons) Applied Modern Languages and Translating allows you to study two languages to degree level and spend a year abroad on placement with two of Heriot-Watt's partner universities, immersed in your studied languages and cultures.
-Choose two languages from:
+MA (Hons) Applied Modern Languages and Translating at Heriot-Watt University allows you to study two languages to degree level and spend a year abroad on placement with two of our partner universities, where you will be immersed in your studied languages and cultures.
+You can choose two languages from:

 • Chinese